Fine-tune with the API or CLI

 --header 'Content-Type: application/json'

-For more operations related to model deployment, such as scaling and taking a model offline, see Model deployment - API details.
+For other deployment operations, such as scaling and deprovisioning, see Model Deployment - API Details.

 Model invocation

-When the deployment status is RUNNING, you can invoke the fine-tuned model just like any other model.
+Once the model deployment status is RUNNING, you can invoke the fine-tuned model just like any other model.

-For more information about usage and parameter settings, see the DashScope API Reference.
+For details on usage and parameters, see the DashScope API Reference.

 curl 'https://dashscope.aliyuncs.com/api/v1/services/aigc/text-generation/generation' \